 For the second time in a month, first with Zoom and now with 8×8, Inc., the company is touting its brute force ability to host millions of users and push petabytes of data for video conferencing apps.

-Due in part to the virus, video rapidly is becoming the show-me application — as in, if you can run that you can run my stuff — and Oracle, never shy, is happy to promote its customers.
+Due in part to the virus, video is rapidly becoming the show-me application — as in, if you can run that, you can run my stuff — and Oracle, never shy, is happy to promote its customers.

-The current announcement details how 8×8 moved its video meetings services from AWS to Oracle to gain a 25 percent performance boost per node.
+The current announcement details how 8×8 moved its video meeting services from AWS to Oracle to gain a 25 percent performance boost per node.
 The current implementation is said to support 20 million monthly active users across the planet.
 That’s a lot smaller than the figures touted by Zoom, which also uses other providers like AWS.

 Still, the essence of both stories, from Oracle’s vantage point, is that these video conference vendors chose Oracle for its rapid deployment capability and ability to scale for millions of users and push petabytes of their data.